Stephen Steinberg | Updated November 18, 2021

 For studios with multiple reformers, it’s best to use gym wipes.
 Gym wipes are the preferred method to clean any gym equipment because they are specially-designed to disinfect materials you’d find on gym equipment.
-They also come in large commercial-sized rolls, making them very cost-effective for even the smallest studios.
+They also come in large commercial-sized refill rolls, making them very cost-effective.
 It’s best to avoid phenol-based wipes and bleach-based wipes as they tend to wear down vinyl upholstery and plastics faster than other disinfectants.

 Regularly Scheduled Thorough Cleanings